apache/yunikorn-scheduler-interface/README.md

 # Yunikorn Scheduler Interface
-Yunikorn Resource Scheduler Interface defines a protobuf interface for communication between the core scheduler and the resource management systems.
+Yunikorn Scheduler Interface defines protobuf interfaces for the communication between the yunikorn-core and the resource management systems.

 The interface has two parts:
 * an API based interface for locally deployed go based interactions.